Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

-Please keep in mind that this post covers a topic that is subject to regular new developments.
-This post reflects the most accurate information as of August 2022.
+This post covers a topic that is subject to regular new developments.
+This post reflects the most accurate information as of April 2024.

 Table of Contents: